ohnx-archive/PlayMusic/README.md

 ![Larger mode](http://i.imgur.com/QirpXuR.png)

 ## download
-You can compile the source, or you can download the precompiled binary [here](https://github.com/ohnx/PlayMusic/releases/download/v1.0/PlayMusic.exe).
+You can compile the source, or you can download the precompiled binary extractor [here](https://github.com/ohnx/PlayMusic/releases/download/v2.0a/PlayMusic-Install.exe).